-This lively, spirited dog breed is a true terrier.
-Bred in Manchester, England, for the common man's sports of rat killing and rabbit coursing, he's got game and he loves to show it.
-The Gentleman’s Terrier (as he is known in Victorian England) is not a sparring dog but loves a good chase, making him a flyball and agility rock star.
+The lively, spirited Manchester Terrier dog breed is a true terrier.
+Bred in Manchester, England for ratting and rabbit coursing, this dog has game and they love to show it.
+The Gentleman’s Terrier (as they’re known in Victorian England) is not a sparring dog but loves a good chase.
+This makes them a flyball and agility rock star.

-Though his looks suggest a miniature Doberman Pinscher or a large Miniature Pinscher, the Manchester Terrier is his own canine.
-A wee dog with a strong bark, he's got personality to burn: loyal, hearty, and a terrific watchdog who adores hanging out with his people.
-Among terriers, the Manchester is known to be one of the more well-mannered and responsive breeds and today spends his time as a terrific companion who can hold up his end of the conversation.
+Though their looks may remind you of a miniature Doberman Pinscher or a large Miniature Pinscher, the Manchester Terrier is their own canine.
+A wee dog with a strong bark, they’ve got personality to burn: loyal, hearty, and a terrific watchdog who adores hanging out with their people.
+Among terriers, the Manchester is known to be one of the more well-mannered and responsive breeds and today spends their time as a terrific companion who can hold up their end of the conversation.

 The Manchester Terrier is a high-spirited, very intelligent, and cunning dog who is eager to learn.
 He displays the true terrier nature — independent, faithful, lively, sporty, and alert.
 Discerning and devoted as well, a Manchester Terrier makes a loyal friend and a terrific watchdog.